 Summary of the project

 The doctoral student is to write a brief summary of the project.
 This summary is to be sent to the external reviewers at the latest two weeks before the halfway review and is to be distributed to those present at the seminar.
-If there is a complete manuscript/offprint available, the account is to be a 1–2 page description of the project with the manuscript/offprint attached.
+If there is a complete manuscript/offprint available, the account is to be a 1–3 page description of the project (including both what has been done and what is planned) with the manuscript/offprint attached.
 If no manuscript is available, the account should be longer, approximately 10–15 pages, in manuscript form.

 Individual study plan

 The doctoral student is also to send the original and at least one updated version of the study plan to the external reviewers for inspection.

 In addition, the portfolio is to be sent to the external reviewers for assessment two weeks before the halfway review.
 The Portfolio should be sent in the form of a display page from Mahara or in the form of a pdf file (only for PhD students who do NOT use Mahara).
 The portfolio will be assessed by the halfway reviewer with support from an assessment form (included in the certificate), where also input and suggestions for improvement will be given.
 More information about the portfolio can be found on information Portfolio.

 The document “Guide to your portfolio work in twelve categories”, which is found on the portfolio web page, provides support for those assessing the portfolio.

 At the seminar, the doctoral student presents the work completed so far and the plans for further project work up to the public defence of the thesis.
 The presentation is followed by a question and answer session in which the external reviewers discuss the results and the further planned work up to the degree, as well as checking the doctoral student’s expertise in the subject.
 The seminar concludes with a general discussion between the doctoral student, the audience, the supervisor and the external reviewers.

 A time limit should be set on the question and answer session.
 The main supervisor must attend and all co-supervisors should attend the halfway review.